ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 inside pandas](https://github.com/pandas-dev/pandas/blob/main/setup.py) you might be tempted to turn around and tell everyone to continue using `git clone`. 😀 ... but fear not, getting a simple package running usually requires a fraction of that effort!
+Yet maybe lets breathe some wisdom first:

+> The only thing that we know is that we know nothing – and that is the highest flight
+> of human wisdom. – *War & Peace, Leo Tolstoy (1869)*

-Actually we just need two lines here:
+Actually, we just need two lines here:

 {% highlight python %}
 # setup.py